pumaworkshop/puma-workshop/install/README_INSTALLATION.md

 # Installation script instructions
 The installation scripts aim to make Puma setup easier.
 Simply run the script of your OS, and everything should be installed.
+Please install **Android Studio first**, as this takes the longest.

 ## Offline functionality
 Where possible, the scripts support using installation files.
 Which files depend on the OS.